tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

    ```
    tezbake bootstrap-node <url> <block_hash>
    # example:
-   tezbake bootstrap-node https://snapshots.eu.tzinit.org/mainnet/rolling BL8Vq12HX6MJWkB6RLgQAYRKpKZ5fyMoLpWzAoQ6mh55gkKHiQU
+   tezbake bootstrap-node https://snapshots.tzinit.org/mainnet/rolling BL8Vq12HX6MJWkB6RLgQAYRKpKZ5fyMoLpWzAoQ6mh55gkKHiQU
    ```

-> You can replace `eu` above with `us` or `asia` if you prefer to use a different mirror closer to you.

 Get the block hash and block level from the snapshot provider's website: https://snapshots.eu.tzinit.org/mainnet/rolling.html

 > The `<block_hash>` argument is optional but encouraged.
-If you don't want to bother with this protection, use the second method below which will also be faster.
+If you don't want to borther with this protection, use the second method below which will also be faster.

 Verify the hash/checksum provided by the snapshot provider to ensure the snapshot is valid.
 You can find the correct hashes for all blocks on Tezos blockchain explorers such as: https://tzkt.io/blocks